-- A. Scope-Section X of this policy applies to funds that could be invested long term and includes accounts that are designated as Trust Funds, Stabilization Funds, Conservation Fund and Community Preservation Funds.
+A. Scope-Section X of this policy applies to funds that could be invested long term and includes accounts that are designated as Trust Funds, Stabilization Funds, Conservation Fund and Community Preservation Funds.
 These funds include all accounts that are received as scholarships and perpetual care receipts.
-All accounts will be maintained separately receiving their proportionate interest allocation and any realized and unrealized gains or losses.
-The account can be established as a pooled investment portfolio.
-Any additional amounts added to such accounts will be maintained in this same manner. - B. Authorization-MGL Ch.
+All accounts will be maintained separately receiving their

+- B. Authorization-MGL Ch.
 44, §54 pertains to the investment of Trust Funds.
 All trust funds shall fall under the control of the Treasurer.
 The standard of care to be used by the Treasurer shall be the "prudent person" standard set forth in MGL Ch.
 203C and shall be applied in the context of managing an overall portfolio.
 The Treasurer, in consultation with the Mayor and Finance Director, may select and appoint an independent investment advisor to manage the investment of the Trust Funds.
-Such appointment shall be reviewed on an annual basis.

-- C. Investment Objectives & Goals-The accumulated income from the assets being invested are working funds for present and future needs of the various trusts that have been donated for the benefit of the City of Newburyport.
-It is essential that assets be invested in a high quality portfolio, which; - I. Preserves the non-expendable principal. - 2.
+Such appointment shall be reviewed on an annual basis. - C. Investment Objectives & Goals-The accumulated income from the assets being invested are working funds for present and future needs of the various trusts that have been donated for the benefit of the City of Newburyport.
+It is essential that assets be invested in a high quality portfolio, which; - 1.
+Preserves the non-expendable principal. - 2.
 Meets liquidity needs. - 3.
 Delivers a good return in relation to market conditions. - 4.
-Avoids inappropriate concentration in any single investment vehicle. - D. Investment Direction and Asset Allocation-All investments must be allowable in accordance with Massachusetts General Laws, Chapter 44, Sections 54, 55A & 55B, to the extent these sections apply.
-The portfolio should be invested in a blend of fixed income securities and equities with the following guidelines: - I. No more than 50% of the portfolio's market value may be invested in equities. - 2.
+Avoids inappropriate concentration in any single investment vehicle. - D. Investment Direction and Asset Allocation-All investments must be allowable in accordance with MGL Ch.
+44, §54, 55A & 55B, to the extent these sections apply.
+The portfolio should be invested in a blend of fixed income securities and equities with the following guidelines: - 1.
+No more than 50% of the portfolio's market value may be invested in equities. - 2.
 No less than 40% of the portfolio's market value may be invested in fixed income securities (including preferred stock). - 3.
 Approximately 10% of the portfolio's market value may be maintained as cash and/or cash equivalents (defined as debt securities with less than one year to maturity).